checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 - **Packet Loss:** Sometimes data packets don’t reach their destination and need to be resent, leading to delays.
 - **Server Response Time:** Servers might occasionally take longer to respond, or load balancers and backend services could be at capacity.
 - **Infrastructure Issues:** Temporary issues like routing errors, server load spikes, or scheduled maintenance can also impact performance.
+- **Security-Related Blockages:** Firewalls, DDoS protection, or other security measures might prevent Checkly’s monitoring traffic from reaching your servers if flagged as suspicious.
+This can disrupt checks and result in false positives.

 While these factors are generally well-managed, they can’t be completely avoided.
 However, you can take steps to make your monitoring setup more resilient.